Rishikesh-Jadhav/CMSC848F-3D-Vision/README.md

 - **Learnings from Assignment 4**:

+  1. **Differentiable Volume Rendering:**

+      - **Ray Sampling:** Learned how to generate world space rays from camera positions and pixel coordinates using PyTorch3D.

+      - **Point Sampling:** Implemented a stratified sampler to generate sample points along each ray, taking into account near and far distances.
+Explored visualization of sample points.

+      - **Volume Rendering:** Implemented a volume renderer that evaluates a volume function at each sample point along a ray, aggregates these evaluations, and renders color and depth information.
+Explored volume density and color computations based on the emission-absorption model.

+  2. **Optimizing a Basic Implicit Volume:**

+      - **Random Ray Sampling:** Implemented random ray sampling to optimize the position and side lengths of a 3D box.
+Explored the concept of training on a subset of rays to save memory.

+      - **Loss and Training:** Replaced loss functions with Mean Squared Error (MSE) between predicted colors and ground truth colors (rgb_gt).
+Conducted training and reported the center and side lengths of the optimized box.

+      - **Visualization:** Created a spiral rendering of the optimized volume and compared it with a reference gif.

+  3. **Optimizing a Neural Radiance Field (NeRF):**

+      - **NeRF Implementation:** Implemented an implicit volume as a Multi-Layer Perceptron (MLP) to map 3D positions to volume density and color.
+Utilized ReLU activation for density and Sigmoid activation for color.
+Explored the use of Positional Encoding for improved quality.

+      - **Loss and Training:** Wrote the loss function for training the NeRF model on RGB images.
+Explored data loading, training, and checkpointing.Trained NeRF on the lego bulldozer dataset

+      - **Visualization:** Trained a NeRF on a specific dataset and created a spiral rendering of the optimized volume.
+Reported the results and compared them to reference visuals.

+These learnings encompass various aspects of differentiable volume rendering, 3D optimization, and the implementation of Neural Radiance Fields.
 ## 📝 Paper Reviews and Presentations
 In our course, we've delved in cutting-edge research.
 This section showcases a selection of academic papers that we've not only read but also reviewed carefully, presented, and discussed in our class.
 These papers represent a diverse range of topics and discoveries in the field of 3D vision, offering valuable insights.